Southern cities hit hard by storms face new crisis: No water - WTMJ

 “People are in dire need here,” Thomas said.

+Paul Lee Davis got to the front of the line at a water station set up by city officials only to have the water run out.
+He was still waiting for it to be replenished three and a have hours after he arrived.

+“We need water, the stores all are out.
+I don’t see what choice we have,” Davis said.

-The water woes were the latest misery for residents left without heat or electricity for days after ice and snow storms swept through early in the week, forcing utilities from Minnesota to Texas to implement rolling blackouts to ease strained power grids.
+The water woes were the latest misery for residents left without heat or electricity for days after the ice and snow storms earlier in the week, forcing rolling blackouts from Minnesota to Texas.

+Texas electrical grid operators said Friday that transmission had returned to normal for the first time since historic snowfall and single-digit temperatures created a surge in demand for electricity to warm up home — buckling the state’s power grid and causing the widespread blackouts.

-Gov. Greg Abbott ordered an investigation into the failure in the energy capital of the U.S., while ERCOT officials have defended their preparations and the decision to begin forced outages early Monday as the grid reached a breaking point.
+Gov. Greg Abbott ordered an investigation into the failure for a state known as the U.S. energy capital.
+ERCOT officials have defended their preparations and the decision to begin forced outages Monday as the grid reached a breaking point.

-The storms also left more than 330,000 from Virginia to Louisiana without power and about 71,000 in Oregon on Friday were still enduring a weeklong outage following a massive ice and snow storm.

-The extreme weather was blamed for the deaths of at least 59 people, including a Tennessee farmer who tried to save two calves that apparently wandered into a frozen pond.
-A growing number of people have perished as they struggled to keep warm.
+The extreme weather was blamed for the deaths of at least 70 people, including people struggling to get warm and a Tennessee farmer who tried to save two calves that apparently wandered onto a frozen pond.

 Federal Emergency Management Agency acting administrator Bob Fenton said teams in Texas were distributing fuel, water, blankets and other supplies.